sinha-ayush/The-FETSU-Run/README.md

     * Work in progress

 ## Meta
-Tech Stack: HTML5, CSS3, JS ES6
+Tech Stack: HTML 5, CSS 3, SASS/SCSS, JS ES6
 The payment APIs are provided by PayU(https://payu.in/)

 Author: Faculty of Engineering and Technology